sanath-a/drinking-detection/README.md

-Project meant for the HABits lab @ Northwestern Universty.
+Project meant for the HABits lab @ Northwestern University.